wireapp/wire-docs/src/how-to/install/helm-prod.rst

 Prerequisites
 -------------

-You need to have access to a kubernetes cluster, and the ``helm`` local binary on your PATH.
+You need to have access to a kubernetes cluster running a kubernetes version , and the ``helm`` local binary on your PATH.
 Your kubernetes cluster needs to have internal dns services, so that wire-server can find it's databases.
 You need to have docker on the machine you are using to perform this installation with, or a secure data path to a machine that runs docker.
 You will be using docker to generate security credentials for your wire installation.

-If you want calling services, you need to have
+* If you want calling services, you need to have

+  * FIXME

 * If you don't have a kubernetes cluster, you have two options:

   * You can get access to a managed kubernetes cluster with the cloud provider of your choice.
-  * You can install one if you have ssh access to a virtual machine, see :ref:`ansible-kubernetes`
+  * You can install one if you have ssh access to a set of sufficiently large virtual machines, see :ref:`ansible-kubernetes`

 * If you don't have ``helm`` yet, see `Installing helm <https://helm.sh/docs/using_helm/#installing-helm>`__.